seanorourke7/taped/README.md

 ## Business Goals

 LucaTaped seeks to build a strong base of regular shoppers who seek quality products relevant to their interests.
-The newsletter and blog posts are designed to showcase the constant inprovement Luca in making in his skills and to showcase new products available for sale.
+The newsletter and blog posts are designed to showcase the constant improvement Luca in making in his skills and to showcase new products available for sale.
 Further marketing is made through the businesses social media channels, in particular the Facebook, Instagram, and Tiktok page.
+Purchases can be encouraged with the "on-sale" option in the products fields which displays the sale price in red and the original price with a line through.

 The idea is to bring Luca more engagement from his fans and build a community that will purchase form the brand and build brand loyalty through regular blog posts and social media updates which will all funnel potential customers to the store by linking to the site at every opportunity.

 There are sponsorship opportunities as each post has a "Location" and "Equiptment Used" model field for highlighting skateparks and equiptment that may have been sponsered.

 Once on the site the customer will have similar content to that on the socials so will be more likely to stay on the site longer.
 This will encourage interaction and ultimatley lead to customers making a purchase.

+The site is designed to be available to Irish customers only initialy and the profile and checkout forms reflect this with a dropdown menu for county that only includes the counties of Ireland and the default County is set to IE.

 LucaTaped provides easy Admin functionality for the business owner with an accessible, easy-use Admin access to manage inventory.
 The additional frontend forms allows the business owner to make quick and easy changes, Add/Edit/Delete Products, mark Products as on sale and publish new articles to the blog.